nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 For people coming from different programming language backgrounds, it might be unexpected to learn that in Nest, almost everything is shared across incoming requests.
 We have a connection pool to the database, singleton services with global state, etc. Remember that Node.js doesn't follow the request/response Multi-Threaded Stateless Model in which every request is processed by a separate thread.
 Hence, using singleton instances is fully **safe** for our applications.

-However, there are edge-cases when request-based lifetime may be the desired behavior, for instance per-request caching in GraphQL applications, request tracking, and multi-tenancy.
+However, there are edge cases when request-based lifetime may be the desired behavior, for instance, per-request caching in GraphQL applications, request tracking, and multi-tenancy.
 Injection scopes provide a mechanism to obtain the desired provider lifetime behavior.

 #### Provider scope